jrpotter/notebook/network/index.md

 Basic
 What is message switching?
 Back: A telecom network implementation that routes messages to a destination, in their entirety, one hop at a time.
-Reference: “Message Switching.”
-In _Wikipedia_, January 17, 2025. [https://en.wikipedia.org/w/index.php?title=Message_switching](https://en.wikipedia.org/w/index.php?title=Message_switching&oldid=1270078238).
+Reference: _Wikipedia_.
+“Message switching.”
+January 17, 2025. [https://en.wikipedia.org/w/index.php?title=Message_switching](https://en.wikipedia.org/w/index.php?title=Message_switching&oldid=1270078238).
 <!--ID: 1748376567862-->
 END%%